cabforum/smime/SBR.md

 Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
 In all cases, the validation SHALL have been initiated within the time period specified in the relevant requirement (such as [Section 4.2.1](#421-performing-identification-and-authentication-functions)) prior to Certificate issuance.

 ##### 3.2.2.2.1  Validating authority over email address via domain
-Confirming the Applicant has been authorized by the email account holder to act on the account holder’s behalf by verifying the entity's control over the domain portion of the email address to be used in the Certificate.
+The CA may confirm the Applicant has been authorized by the email account holder to act on the account holder’s behalf by verifying the entity's control over the domain portion of the email address to be used in the Certificate.

 The CA SHALL use only the approved methods in Section 3.2.2.4 of Version 1.8 of the Baseline Requirements to perform this verification.